Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities

-These quality issues stem from the architectural constraints of the models.
-This subsection explores these fundamental challenges in context processing, complex logical understanding, and generalization capabilities.
+These quality issues often stem from the architectural constraints of the models when dealing with complex software, particularly regarding context processing, logical understanding, and generalization.

-\paragraph{Limited Context Window} A fundamental limitation of LLMs is their fixed-length context window, which creates a dilemma when processing code context.
-On one hand, generating effective unit tests requires a deep understanding of the project's codebase, including class dependencies, helper functions, and API usage patterns.
+\paragraph{Context management dilemma} The fixed-length context window of LLMs creates a fundamental dilemma for processing code context.
+Generating effective unit tests requires a deep understanding of the project's codebase, including class dependencies, helper functions, and API usage patterns.
 However, the limited context window forces researchers to truncate or compress inputs, risking the loss of critical information~\cite{tang2024chatgpt}.
-For instance, the 8192-token window used by CAT-LM~\cite{rao2023cat} cannot fully accommodate over 18\% of code-test pairs.
+For instance, the 8192-token window used by CAT-LM cannot fully accommodate over 18\% of code-test pairs~\cite{rao2023cat}.
 On the other hand, a lack of awareness of the global project context leads to hallucinations, where the model generates code invoking non-existent classes, methods, or variables.
-This is a primary cause of compilation errors, with ``symbol not found'' errors accounting for up to 43.6\% of such failures in some studies~\cite{zhang2024testbench}.
-To resolve this tension, researchers have developed several strategies.
-These include static analysis-driven adaptive focal context construction~\cite{chen2024chatunitest}, using method slicing and code reduction to pass only the most relevant information~\cite{zhang2024testbench, wang2024hits}, and even empowering LLMs to actively query missing context definitions via tool functions like \texttt{get\_info}~\cite{altmayer2025coverup}.
-In practice, the availability of surrounding test suite context significantly affects the usability of generated tests, as observed with GitHub Copilot in Python~\cite{el2024using}.
-To systematically evaluate this challenge, project-level benchmarks such as ProjectTest have been proposed.
-Studies on these benchmarks show that even when provided with full project code, LLMs still struggle to understand project structure and dependencies, leading to numerous basic compilation and import errors~\cite{wang2025projecttest}.
+This is a primary cause of compilation errors, with symbol not found errors accounting for up to 43.6\% of such failures in some studies~\cite{zhang2024testbench}.
+While techniques like method slicing and RAG help, handling project-level dependencies remains an open problem.
+Recent benchmarks like ProjectTest show that even powerful models like Claude-3.5-Sonnet struggle with cascade errors where a single missing dependency causes widespread test failures across the project~\cite{wang2025projecttest}.